reidmit/yapp/README.md

 ## how it works

 You configure your app's routes in a `yapp.yml` file.
 You can use ytt to template this file!

-And for POST requests, the request body will be parsed as YAML and passed to the template as [data values](https://carvel.dev/ytt/docs/latest/how-to-use-data-values/) under `data.values.request`.
+Details about incoming HTTP requests will be passed to the template as [data values](https://carvel.dev/ytt/docs/latest/how-to-use-data-values/) under `data.values.request`.

+These are the values that are currently provided to your template:

+- `data.values.request.body`: request body, parsed as YAML

 ## examples